 - skin infections or exposed areas of infestation

 - severe respiratory infection (e.g. pneumonia, TB)

 - severe diarrhoea

 - jaundice

 - hepatitis

 - Chicken Pox, Measles, Mumps, Rubella

+- norovirus

+- gastroenteritis

+- HIV.

 Managers will need to discuss with the individual suitable controls.
 In some cases, employees may need to be referred to an Occupational Health Practitioner or their GP for advice.